 Bumrungrad has set the pace for both the quality and quantity of contemporary international healthcare throughout Asia and the world.
 Bumrungrad’s large presence is not without its competition, and the equally impressive Dusit Medical Group owns and operates a large network of hospitals throughout Thailand, including Bangkok International Hospital, Bangkok Hospital Phuket, Bangkok General Hospital, and Samitivej Sukhumvit Hospital.

-Although not Thailand’s native tongue, English is becoming more widely spoken in Thai cities and resort centers, and English is taught as a second language in Thai schools.
-While extremes of wealth and poverty can be readily witnessed, health travelers may feel more comfortable in Thai culture than in India or South Africa.
+Although not Thailand’s native tongue, English is becoming more widely spoken in Thai cities and resort centers, and taught as a second language in Thai schools.
+While extremes of wealth and poverty can be readily witnessed, health travelers may feel more comfortable in the welcoming Thai culture than in India or South Africa.